Member Benefits

 Programs

 Giant Vision Entrepreneurship CompetitionThis annual competition is a partnership with the Governor's Office and GOED and includes both a new business and a student competition.
-2021 was the 17th year for the event.
+2024 marked the 20th anniversary of the event.
 Top prize for business is $20,000 and for students is $5,000.
 Visit www.southdakotagiantvision.com for details.

 Annual Economic Outlook Seminar.
 Held in Sioux Falls each year, this two hour seminar features an economic analysis of the region from a leading economist and industry leaders discussing trends and innovations in their businesses.
-The 2021 event will feature a panel of manufacturers addressing supply chain issues, future cost strategies, inflation, and workforce shortages.
+The 2024 event will feature a conversation on the economy and a panel discussion on cybersecurity and artificial intelligence.
+Bring your questions!

 The South Dakota Chamber of Commerce and Industry has a multifaceted approach to keeping South Dakota an investment worthy state.
 Full time representation at the legislature (hired lobbyists cost up to $20,000/issue); ballot measure campaigns (management fees exceed $30,000); bulletins with analysis and updates (private service subscriptions can cost several hundred dollars); plus, programs to teach business to students, help emerging entrepreneurs and a gathering to analyze the region’s economy.